UoB-COMSM0110/2024-group-13/README.md

 *Graph depicting our three sprints.*

 We did not hold daily stand-up meetings but arranged a weekly meeting on Thursdays at 10 am.
 During the week we stayed in constant communication through platforms like WhatsApp and Microsoft Teams.
-The WhatsApp group was established early in the project, to address obstacles swiftly, support each other, and share progress updates.
+The WhatsApp group was established early in the project to address obstacles swiftly, support each other, and share progress updates.
 This decision came after initially trying out Microsoft Teams and finding it did not meet everyone's preference for quick communication.
 The WhatsApp group proved to be an invaluable tool for rapid exchanges and coordinating small tasks.

 Our team also engaged in pair programming sessions to enhance code quality and knowledge sharing.
 This was particularly useful in the first cycle as we were familiarising ourselves with the OOP paradigm and learning to use Processing in particular.
 This method also proved to be beneficial when we were getting used to the system architecture and the correct transfer of information which needed to be drawn to the screen.